lsst-dm/dm_dev_guide/services/lsst-login.rst

 Reusing SSH Connections
 -----------------------

-You may also wish to reuse a single connection to/through an ``lsst-login`` node via a single SSH ControlMaster socket.
+You may also wish to share a single connection to/through an ``lsst-login`` node.
 This allows you to authenticate to the login node once and reuse that initial connection to make additional connections without authenticating again.
+If you are using OpenSSH on your local machine, this is done with a ControlMaster socket.
 See, for example, `OpenSSH Cookbook - Multiplexing <https://en.wikibooks.org/wiki/OpenSSH/Cookbook/Multiplexing>`_.

 SSH Config Example